Tribal Transit Formula Grants (Section 5311(c)(1)(B))

 Coordination with Federal Programs

-FTA’s Section 5310 program allows grantees to coordinate and assist in regularly providing meal delivery service for homebound individuals if the delivery service does not conflict with providing public transportation service or reduce service to public transportation passengers.
+FTA’s TTP allows grantees to coordinate and assist in regularly providing meal delivery service for homebound individuals, if the delivery service does not conflict with providing public transportation service or reduce service to public transportation passengers.
 Learn more about the Coordinating Council on Access and Mobility (CCAM).

 Technical Assistance